bunmidavies/year2notes/comp26020/typeclasses.md

 [[COMP26020]] - [[haskell]]

-a typeclass in haskell is a group of operations, each of which can be applied when faced with a particular data type - it is comparable to an ==interface== in imperative languages.
-It is ==not like a class==
+a typeclass is a group of operations/functions, each of which can be applied to a given type

-typeclasses are simply defined with the ==class== keyword:
+a type is ==part of a typeclass== if it supports and implements all the operations that typeclass describes.
+We describe a type that implements a typeclass as an ==instance of the typeclass==

+for example, in Haskell itself `Eq` and `Show` are typeclasses which the regular built-in types like `Int`,`Bool`, etc. are all ==instances== of

 ```haskell
 class Descriptive a where
 	describe :: a -> String